ajwills72/rmip/docs/topic1.md

 # Resarch Methods in Practice (Part 2)

-# Daydreaming and lazy thinking
+# Mind wandering

 ## Overview

 **TO DO**: Provide slides and notes sufficient for another member of academic staff to deliver a 5-minute oral introduction to your topic.
 Aim to engage and enthuse the students about this topic.

+There are two sub-topics:

 ## 1. When does our mind wander?